KCL-BMEIS/OOP/week1.md

 The **up/down arrows** allow you recall previously typed commands, which you can then edit and modify as required (using the left/right arrows)
-- very useful when you have a single typo on a long command
+- very useful when you have a single typo on a long command!

 --